top of page

 • Level 3: capable of what-if planning, predictive modeling, and statistical analysis

-Once you can visualize the organization's analytical talent structure and capability, it is easier to identify talent strengths and opportunities.
+Once you can visualize the organization's analytical talent structure, capacity, and capability, it is easier to leverage talent strengths and address opportunities.

 The organizational design challenge is placing the analytical resources close enough to the business to focus on the most critical initiatives while still enabling mutual learning across the analytical resources.
-This design decision needs to take into consideration the organizations' analytical culture orientation and maturity.
+This organizational design decision needs to take into consideration the organization's analytical culture orientation and maturity.

 References: